 You can choose your location targeting settings when you create a Smart campaign.
 To change your location targeting settings after creating your campaign, follow the instructions below.

-- Click All campaigns, and then click the name of the campaign you want to edit.
+- Click All campaigns, then click the name of the campaign that you want to edit.

 - Edit as needed.

 Geographic targeting (where your ad can appear)